IshadP/Obsidian_Notes/_Quick Notes/EIT Questins.md

 - **White Knight Strategy**: The target company seeks a friendly company to acquire it instead of the hostile bidder.

 While these strategies protect management and control, they may also **undermine shareholder value** if they prevent beneficial takeovers.

+---

+Why is recession a bad phenomenon?

+Causes of deflation

+Labour intensive and capital intensive industry

+Explain the concept and importance of top line and bottom line of business organization.

+Merits and demerits of ecommerce

+Importance of venture capital

+Business agility and its importance for business

+Organic and inorganic business growth model with real life business example.